xiooz/image-processing/README.md

 # image-processing
-Deskew and crop technical drawing scans
+Deskew and crop technical drawing scans using Hough transform